abranch6364/org/plants/care/specific_care/orchids/angraecum_longicalcar.md

 70-75% in summer and autumn, dropping to 60-65% for about 3 months in late winter and early spring.

 ## Pot/Repotting
-Probably best grown in shallow, well-drained pots or baskets.
-Repotting should be done just as new roots start to grow.
-This enables the plant to become reestablished in the shortest possible time.

 Limit repotting as the roots do not like to be distrubed.

 ## Toxicity